Amazon: FTC probe hounding Bezos, execs; subpoenas too broad

 Amazon blames the standoff on “unexplained pressure placed on staff to complete the investigation hastily, by an arbitrarily chosen deadline.”

-With an estimated 150 million U.S. subscribers, Amazon Prime is a key source of revenue, as well as a wealth of customer data, for the Seattle-based company.
-It costs $139 a year.
+With an estimated 150 million U.S. subscribers, Amazon Prime is a key source of revenue, as well as a wealth of customer data, for the Seattle-based company, which runs an e-commerce empire and ventures in cloud computing, personal “smart” tech and beyond.
+Amazon Prime costs $139 a year.
 The service added a coveted feature this year by obtaining exclusive video rights to the NFL’s “Thursday Night Football.”

-Last year, Amazon asked unsuccessfully that FTC Chair Lina Khan step aside from separate antitrust investigations into its business, contending that her past public criticism of the company’s market power makes it impossible for her to be impartial.
+Last year, Amazon asked unsuccessfully that FTC Chair Lina Khan step aside from separate antitrust investigations into its business, contending that her public criticism of the company’s market power before she joined the government makes it impossible for her to be impartial.
+Khan was a fierce critic of tech giants Facebook (now Meta), Google and Apple, as well as Amazon.
+She arrived on the antitrust scene in 2017, writing an influential study titled “Amazon’s Antitrust Paradox” when she was a Yale law student.

-Amazon’s latest petition to the FTC was first reported Tuesday by The Wall Street Journal.
+Amazon’s latest petition to the FTC was first reported Tuesday by The Wall Street Journal and The Financial Times.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.